ZijieJin/scFusion/README.md

 ## Alternative installation

-The above installation is easy and we use Python, R and Shell to make scFusion easy to be used.
-All prerequsites can be installed by conda and pip.
-If you have trouble in the installation, we provide a Docker image that contains all software pre-installed for running scFusion. it is available here: https://hub.docker.com/r/jzj2035198/scfusion .
+The above installation is easy and we use Python, R, and Shell to make scFusion easy to be used.
+All prerequisites can be installed by conda and pip.
+If you have trouble with the installation, we provide a Docker image that contains all software pre-installed for running scFusion. it is available here: https://hub.docker.com/r/jzj2035198/scfusion .

 If you have docker installed, you can pull the image like so: